zmwtf1/SynapseX/Synapse Scripts/readme.md

-# Synapse X Scripr Library
+# Synapse X Script Library

 This folder contains all of the varying scripts from Synapse X.